-- Uploading a video that fulfills the criteria set by the instructor.
+- Upload a video that fulfills the criteria set by the instructor.

-- Launch the Peer Review PlayPosit assignment from the dashboard.
+- Select the Peer Review assignment from the learner dashboard.

-- Click Create Bulb to launch the designer and start the peer review assignment.
+- Click Start to launch the designer and start the peer review assignment.

-- Preview Bulb - View the video submission as peers will be able to see it, with a discussion forum and grading rubric attached, if the instructor configured it that way.
+- Preview Bulb - Review the video submission as peers will view it, with a discussion forum and grading rubric, if the instructor included a rubric.

-- Give Feedback - Shows the learners in the group or class who will need to review the video in order for this assignment to be completed.
+- Give Feedback - Display the learners in the group or class that will need to be reviewed to complete the assignment.

-- View Feedback - See the feedback that peers have left on the submitted video.
+- View Feedback - View feedback that peers have left on the submitted video.

-- Instructor Feedback - See the instructor's final score and comments on the submission.
+- Instructor Feedback - View instructor's final score and comments on the submission.

-- Refresh Data - Fetches the most recent data for the peer review assignment.
+- Refresh Data - Update the most recent data for the peer review assignment.

 - Watch the peer's video to the very end.

-- Make comments in the discussion forum that is attached to the video.
+- Make comments in the discussion forum that will appear on the video.

 To leave feedback on a peer's submission:

-- Then, click the name of the learner who has submitted a bulb that is ready to be reviewed.
-Learner names usually appear in blue on this tab and means that the learner has finished submitting a video for review.
+1. Select the Give Feedback tab and click the name of the learner who has submitted a bulb and is ready to be reviewed.
+Learner names will appear in blue and will be clickable on this tab when they have submitted their video for review.

-- Finally, if the instructor has configured the assignment to include a rubric, click on the rubric icon in the player sidebar.
-This will open the rubric panel.
-Be sure to enter numeric values and leave comments/explanations for each criteria, and then click Submit at the bottom of the panel.
+3. If the instructor enabled a rubric, click on the rubric icon in the sidebar to open the rubric panel.
+Enter numeric values and leave comments/explanations for each criterion, then click Submit Rubric at the bottom of the panel.

-To view the final score, which is given by the instructor, click on the Instructor Feedback tab.
-In some cases, the instructor may have enabled complete/incomplete grading, which would cause the score upon submission of the video to be 100% right away.
+1. To view the final score given by the instructor, click on the Instructor Feedback tab.
+In some cases, the instructor may have enabled complete/incomplete grading.
+This will automatically update the score to 100% when all required portions of the assignment are complete.
 However, the instructor may update this score at any time.
-Click here for information on the PlayPosit gradebook.

-If the instructor has enabled a grading rubric on this assignment, click on the rubric icon to view the instructor's specific grading breakdown and comments.
+2. If a grading rubric is enabled, click the rubric icon to view the instructor's specific grading breakdown and comments.